All you need to know about the NDPS Act and how it is playing out in the Bollywood drug case

 No person shall cultivate any coca plant or gather any portion of coca plant; cultivate the opium poppy or any cannabis plant or produce, manufacture, possess, sell, purchase, transport, warehouse, use, consume, import inter-State, export inter-State, import into India, export from India or tranship any narcotic drug or psychotropic substance, except for medical or scientific purposes and in the manner and to the extent provided by the provisions of this Act.
 Any person found violating these measures can be charged under the NDPS Act, Section 8 (c) says.

-In general a person is charged under the NDPS Act after being caught red handed with drugs or money meant for commercial usage.
+In general a person is charged under the NDPS Act after being caught red-handed with drugs or money meant for commercial usage.
 If a person is caught in the act while consuming drugs, he or she is asked to undergo a blood and urine test.
 The seizure of the contraband and the blood test report is used as evidence in the case to correlate the charge.

 In the case of Rhea Chakraborty, the NCB arrested her Section 27(A) of the Act.
 This deals with illicit financing and there is no need for a narcotic seizure and cash seizures are enough.
 The NCB had said that they had details of her allegedly making payments to drug peddlers using credit cards.
 Her lawyer had however countered this charges and said that these payments do not make her part of a drug cartel.
 The court while denying her bail had said that under Section 27 (A), no particular quantity is required to prove the offence.